 In Cyprus, public buildings are used by central government authorities (Ministries, police, the Attorney General's Office); local authorities; public schools, public universities, and other public educational institutions; and the army.
 The total number of public buildings, except schools and educational institutions, is approximately 1.000.
 The large majority of the public buildings were developed before 2000 and were constructed without any requirements for thermal insulation or any other energy efficiency measures, similar to the majority of the buildings in the tertiary sector in Cyprus.
 Consequently, the energy efficiency of the vast majority of public buildings can be characterized as very poor.
 It's worth mentioning that the majority of public buildings are rented by the government and as a result, the owners did not proceed to the implementation of any energy efficiency measures.
-As regards their Energy Performance Certificates (EPC), the energy class of the majority of public buildings is significant.
+As regards their Energy Performance Certificates (EPC), the energy class of the majority of public buildings ranges from C to E. Therefore, the potential for improving energy efficiency in public buildings is significant.